floe/opencv-android/README.md

 This repository simply contains the resulting module from a clean import of the legacy Eclipse project, plus the manager APKs.

 (Of course, the clean solution would be to have the OpenCV build process output Android Studio modules right away.
-But I don't have time for that ;-)
+But I don't have time for that.
+If you feel you want to tackle this, see discussion at https://github.com/opencv/opencv/issues/5003 ;-)

 _Note_: I'm currently using outdated build tools in the project (`gradle:2.3.2` and `android-maven-gradle-plugin:1.5`).
 This is because jitpack.io doesn't yet seem to support the current gradle version 3.0.1.
 I'll hopefully be able to update this soon.